-For example, a 415 V. three-phase transformer of 750 kV A and a 4.75 per cent mpedance (this value is standard for the majority of transformers conforming to the Electricity Boards T.L.
+For example, a 415 V. three-phase transformer of 750 kV A and a 4.75 per cent impedance (this value is standard for the majority of transformers conforming to the electricity Boards T.L.
 Specification) will have a full-load current of 1050 A at unity power factor.
-The 4.75 per cent impedance means that if the secondary terminals of the transformer vere bolted together and the primary voltage was reduced to 4.75 per cent of its rated voltage, hen the rated secondary full-load current of the transformer would flow in the short-circuited connection.
+The 4.75 per cent impedance means that if the secondary terminals of the transformer ere bolted together and the primary voltage was reduced to 4.75 per cent of its rated voltage, then the rated secondary full-load current of the transformer would flow in the short-circuited connection.
 Thus, when full voltage is applied, the short circuit will be:

+Rated current x 100/4.75

+which in the above transformer will be

+1050 x 21 =22 kA (r.m.s.).

-Rated current x 100/4.
-75 h in the above transformer will be $050 \ge 21 = 22 \text{ kA} (r.m.s.).$ a cable resistance of 0.01 ohm per phase is added, the fault current will be reduced to 14 kA.
+If a cable resistance of 0.01 ohm per phase is added, the fault current will be reduced to about -14 kA.

-his value of the fault current is the symmetrical fault level in amperes (r.m.s.) and the thermal damage to equipment.
-The asymmetrical fault current depends on the ance of the circuit and the point on the sine wave at which the fault occurs.
-This peak t, under the worst conditions can reach twice the symmetrical fault current peak value x 1.414 = 2.828 x r.m.s. symmetrical value.
-In the example given above the worst metrical current would be 62 kA (peak).
+This value of the fault current is the symmetrical fault level in amperes (r.m.s.) and causes the thermal damage to equipment.
+The asymmetrical fault current depends on the inductance of the circuit and the point on the sine wave at which the fault occurs.
+This peak current, under the worst conditions can reach twice the symmetrical fault current peak value or $2 \times 1.414 = 2.828 \times r.m.s.$ symmetrical value.
+In the example given above the worst asymmetrical current would be 62 kA (peak).

-The asymmetrical short-circuit current is responsible for the mechanical damage which is from the high oscillating mechanical forces (proportional to 12) set up between two ctors which are adjacent and parallel to each other.
-For example, if nitial peak current 31 MVA system is about 110 kA, this would mean a force in kg per un of bus bars, assuming a 76 mm spacing between conductors, of about 100 kgf, which her repealing or attracting depending upon the direction of the currents at the instant of circuit.
+The asymmetrical short-circuit current is responsible for the mechanical damage which results from the high oscillating mechanical forces (proportional to 12) set up between two conductors which are adjacent and parallel to each other.
+For example, if and the power factor of the fault current.
+In this connection, two terms are worthy of note: prospective and actual values of fault current.

+The initial peak current 31 MVA system is about 110 kA, this would mean a force in kg per mm run of bus bars, assuming a 76 mm spacing between conductors, of about 100 kgf, which is either repealing or attracting depending upon the direction of the currents at the instant of short circuit.

-In summary, when a short-circuit fault occurs, for any given supply voltage, two main rs will be seen to control the severity of the fault.
-These are the magnitude and the power factor of the fault current.
-In this connection, two terms are worthy of prospective and actual values of fault current.
+In summary, when a short-circuit fault occurs, for any given supply voltage, two main factors will be seen to control the severity of the fault.
+These are the magnitude

-The 'prospective' level of fault current is the r.m.s. symmetrical current that would flow circuit due to the nominal applied voltage when a short-circuiting link of negligible dance replaces the designed circuitry.
-In other words, it corresponds to a circuit condition ro fault impedance.
-In a similar manner, the prospective value of power factor is assumed tain with zero fault-impedance.
+The 'prospective' level of fault current is the r.m.s. symmetrical current that would flow in a circuit due to the nominal applied voltage when a short-circuiting link of negligible impedance replaces the designed circuitry.
+In other words, it corresponds to a circuit condition of zero fault impedance.
+In a similar manner, the prospective value of power factor is assumed to obtain with zero fault-impedance.

-The actual current, however, can never exceed the prospective value and usually it is iderably less.
-Almost any fault has some impedance, to which must be added the edances and resistances, which exist in the circuit.
-These additional elements usually bine to limit the actual fault current to about 30 per cent or less the full prospective value; also raise the actual short-circuit power factor to a value which approaches unity.
-The et of a low power factor can be serious, because in such a circuit condition, there will be a rable amount of stored energy to be dissipated during the time taken to clear the fault.
+The actual current, however, can never exceed the prospective value and usually it is considerably less.
+Almost any fault has some impedance, to which must be added the impedances and resistances, which exist in the circuit.
+These additional elements usually combine to limit the actual fault current to about 30 per cent or less the full prospective value; they also raise the actual short-circuit power factor to a value which approaches unity.
+The effect of a low power factor can be serious, because in such a circuit condition, there will be a considerable amount of stored energy to be dissipated during the time taken to clear the fault.